-View our Peaks of Excellence
+View our Peaks of Excellence northumbria.ac.uk/research

-View our Interdisciplinary Research Themes THE RESEARCH LANDSCAPE AT NORTHUMBRIA UNIVERSITY Northumbria University's research landscape comprises three key elements.
-All of these elements are important and enable us to celebrate, support and communicate the research we undertake in a range of ways, but also support the development of new areas of expertise. - Disciplinary Research Excellence, undertaken in all our Departments and evidenced by our Units of Assessment as part of the Research Excellence Framework exercise. - Peaks of Research Excellence, cohesive and more narrowly focused groups of researchers that deliver high quality outputs and impact, often securing substantial income.
+View our Interdisciplinary Research Themes northumbria.ac.uk/research/idrts THE RESEARCH LANDSCAPE AT NORTHUMBRIA UNIVERSITY Northumbria University's research landscape comprises four key elements.
+All of these elements are important and enable us to celebrate, support and communicate the research we undertake in a range of ways, but also support the development of new areas of expertise. - Disciplinary research excellence, undertaken in our Departments and celebrated by our Units of Assessment as part of the Research Excellence Framework exercise. - Peaks of Research Excellence, cohesive and more narrowly focused groups of researchers that deliver high quality outputs and impact, often securing substantial income.
 These are self-sustaining, undirected and develop organically, sometimes from IDRTs.
-The research is mostly externally funded, but the areas identified are supported by Departments or other routes. - Interdisciplinary Research Themes (IDRTs), communities of research practice which work across Departments and disciplines, enabling rich, collaborative discussions about research from a range of diverse perspectives to generate high quality research.
-COMPUTERISED SOCIETY & DIGITAL CITIZENS This Peak of Research Excellence is focussed on delivering outstanding, internationally leading research that generates new understandings of how society and citizens are affected and transformed by our dependence on computing.
-The Peak draws on Northumbria University's extensive track record for research in digital citizens and the digital economy, in interaction design and social computing, as well as user-centred approaches to trust, privacy and security and, not least, our developing strength in citizen centred approaches to Al. Our academics are delivering research to understand societal questions and concerns around how citizens can be digitally empowered to engage with governments, political organisations, healthcare providers and civic authorities on a local and national scale.
-Our Research Tackles:

-- Diverse issues affecting engagement with democratic process - Health and social care delivery - The accelerated impact of AI on everyday lives - Citizen susceptibility to online harms and misinformation - Methods of improving individual and community cyber-resilience - Novel means to provide citizens an equal voice in a digital world This, necessarily interdisciplinary, research regularly attracts significant UKRI and EU funding and is routinely conducted in partnership with a huge range of UK and international partners from academia, the public sector, media, business and industry.
-The Peak was recently awarded £9.2million to fund one of the twelve AI-focussed UKRI Centres for Doctoral Training (CDTs) in Citizen-Centred AI.
+The research is mostly externally funded, but the areas identified are supported by Departments or other routes. - Interdisciplinary Research Themes (IDRTs), communities of research practice which work across Departments and disciplines, enabling rich, collaborative discussions about research from a range of diverse perspectives to generate high quality research. - Research strengths, an inclusive summary of what we do that provides an overview of our research.
+These areas have strong outputs, impact, income and/or Knowledge Exchange, and include areas of strength especially relevant to regional agendas.
+COMPUTERISED SOCIETY & DIGITAL CITIZENS Northumbria University has one of the largest groupings of Human Computer Interaction (HCI) researchers in the UK, bringing together a collective of experts in interaction design, usability and user experience (UX), social media and social computing, and user-centred approaches to trust, privacy and security.
+This Peak of Research Excellence has a track record in delivering outstanding, internationally leading research that generates new understandings of how society and citizens are affected and transformed by our dependence on computing.
+Our academics are delivering research to understand societal questions and concerns around how citizens can be digitally empowered to engage with governments, political organisations, healthcare providers and civic authorities on a local and national scale.
+We tackle diverse issues affecting health and social care delivery, the accelerated impact of AI on everyday lives, citizen susceptibility to online harms and misinformation, the means to improve individual and community cyberresilience, and the means to provide citizens an equal voice in a digital world.
+This, necessarily interdisciplinary, research regularly attracts significant UKRI and EU funding and is routinely conducted in partnership with a huge range of UK and international partners from academia, the public sector, media, business and industry.
 Find out more Our Academic Profiles northumbria.ac.uk/CSDC/profiles